-Hop cultivation only started in Japan in the 19th Century with breeding programs, to create unique varieties, starting in 1910 using plants imported mainly from Germany and the USA (Hadidi et al. 2003a).
-HSVd was likely imported with the hops planting material or had moved from another host present in Japan into hops.
-The first incidence of hop stunt disease emerged somewhere around the Nagano and Fukushima prefectures.
-Both areas are popular fruit production centres and it is not uncommon to have hop gardens adjoining vineyards (Sano 2003a).
-The HSVd isolates found in hops in Japan form a single clade with the isolates recovered from grapevines (Sano 2003a) and the emerging consensus was that the viroid was transmitted from grapevines into hops.
-The molecular work of Sano et al. (1986); testing viroid isolates from grapevines imported into Japan, suggested that grapevines were indeed the source of hop stunt disease in Japan.
-Sano et al. (2001) theoretically confirmed this claim.
+The disease hop stunt was first observed in hops (Humulus lupulus) cultivated in Japan in the 1950s (Little and Rezaian 2003) and it was hypothesised that hops planting material imported mainly from Germany and the US was the likely source (Hadidi et al. 2003a).
+The HSVd isolates identified in hops from Japan form a single clade with the isolates recovered from grapevines (Sano 2003a) and the emerging consensus was that the viroid was transmitted from grapevines into hops.
+The molecular work of Sano et al. (1986), testing viroid isolates from grapevines imported into Japan, suggested that grapevines were indeed the source of hop stunt disease in Japan.
 However, it was not until Kawaguchi-Ito et al. (2009) published their work, that the transmission of HSVd from grapevine to hop was confirmed.
-They showed that 15 years of persistent infection in hops resulted in the evolution of HSVd-grapevine variants into HSVdhop variants identical to those responsible for the hop stunt epidemic in Japan.
-Although originally thought to be isolated to hops in Japan, HSVd was imported to Korea with hops rhizomes from Japan (Lee et al. 1988).
-But, it has also now been isolated from hops in China (Guo et al. 2008) and is known to be widespread in hop production areas of Washington state, suggesting that it has been present there for some time (Eastwell and Nelson 2007).
-The origin of HSVd infected hop plants in China and the USA has not been investigated.
-Given that HSVd is thought to occur in grapevines worldwide (Little and Rezaian 2003), the viroid could have transferred from grapevine to hops in China and the USA via mechanical means like it did in Japan, however this has not been studied.
+They showed that 15 years of persistent infection in hops resulted in the evolution of HSVd-grapevine variants into HSVd-hop variants identical to those responsible for the hop stunt epidemic in Japan.

+Although originally thought to be limited to hops in Japan, HSVd was introduced into Korea with hops rhizomes from Japan (Lee et al. 1988).
+It has also been isolated from hops in China (Guo et al. 2008) and is known to be widespread in hop production areas of Washington state, suggesting that it has been present there for some time (Eastwell and Nelson 2007).
+The origin of HSVd infected hop plants in China and the US has not been investigated.
+Given that HSVd is thought to occur in grapevines worldwide (Little and Rezaian 2003), the viroid could have transferred from grapevine to hops in China and the US via mechanical means like it did in Japan, although this has not been studied.